rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/Ontology Repair.md

 Example:

 Another approach to repairing ontologies more gently that has been proposed in the literature is using *axiom weakening* ([Repairing Ontologies via Axiom Weakening](), [Towards Even More Irresistible Axiom Weakening](), [Making repairs in description logics more gentle](), [A fine-grained approach to resolving unsatisfiable ontologies]()).
 Instead of removing axioms, they are replaced with weaker axioms.
 In [A fine-grained approach to resolving unsatisfiable ontologies]() the authors show a method for pinpointing the causes for unsatisfiability within axioms, and propose a way of weakening axioms guided by this information.
 The authors of [Making repairs in description logics more gentle]() show general theoretical results for repair using axiom weakening, and propose a concrete weakening relation for the $\mathcal{EL}$ description logics.
 They further show that the repair algorithm using the proposed axiom weakening terminates in at most an exponential number of weakening steps.
 [Repairing Ontologies via Axiom Weakening]() presents the repair of inconsistent ontologies using axiom weakening with the help of a refinement operator.
 This approach is extended in [Towards Even More Irresistible Axiom Weakening]() to cover more expressive description logics, and a proof of almost sure termination of the repair algorithm using the is given.

+The approach presented in this thesis is based on the algorithm discussed in (sroiq weakening).

+The basic idea behind this method is to define two Refinement operators, a generalization operator and a specialization operator.

+these functions return, for a concept or role in the input, a set of concepts or roles that are more general or more specific.

+Example: (example for sroiq axiom weakening)